-The #CircularCityChallenge offers teenagers aged 14 to 18 the chance to have a voice in important decisions for the future of their communities.
+The #CircularCityChallenge offers teenagers significant imbalances between the skills aged 14 to 18 the chance to have a voice in important decisions for the future of their communities.
 This challenge allows younger generations to contribute to society's transition towards a circular way of living.
-We hope to inspire participants to identify problems related to climate change and social inequality and propose sustainable solutions through a project-based approach that adopts circular thinking.
+We hope to inspire participants to identify problems related to climate change and social inequality and propose sustainable solutions through a projectbased approach that adopts circular thinking.

-Furthermore, 18 million more jobs will result from implementing the Paris Agreement on climate change and shift to a greener economy goal by 2030.
+from implementing the Paris Agreement on climate change and shift to a greener economy goal by 2030.
 24 million jobs will be created, and 6 million will be lost in this transition.
 1.2 billion jobs globally depend on a stable and healthy environment.
-Currently, there are significant imbalances between
+Currently, there are offered and the skills needed for this green transition.
+CircularCityChallenge curricula will give teenagers a view of career opportunities in the green jobs industry and make them more attractive candidates to enroll in related universities and the green jobs industry.